glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 ## Discrete Fourier Transform

-This section will discuss properties of the Discrete Fourier Transform that are used in following discussions.
+This section will discuss properties of the Discrete Fourier Transform that are used in following sections.
 The [Discrete Fourier Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) for a discrete periodic time series of length {% katex %}N{% endkatex %}, {% katex %}\{f_0,\ f_1,\ f_2,\ldots,\ f_{N-1}\}{% endkatex %},
 is defined by,